Rory O'Connor (hurler)

 Rory O'Connor (born 1998) is an Irish hurler who plays for Wexford Senior Championship club St Martin's and at inter-county level with the Wexford senior hurling team.
-He usually lines out as a full-forward.
+He usually lines out as a corner-forward.

 Early life

 Born in Piercestown, County Wexford, O'Connor is the son of John O'Connor and nephew of George O'Connor, both of whom won All-Ireland medals with Wexford in 1996.
 His brothers, Harry and Jack O'Connor, have also played for Wexford at various levels.

 Playing career

 St Peter's College

 O'Connor first came to prominence as a hurler and Gaelic footballer with St Peter's College in Wexford.
 He played in every grade of hurling and Gaelic football before eventually joining the college's senior teams.

 On 27 January 2017, O'Connor scored a point from midfield when St Peter's College defeated Moate Community School to win the Leinster Championship.
 He retained his position at midfield when St Peter's College faced St Brendan's College from Killarney in the All-Ireland final on 1 April 2017.
 O'Connor scored a point from play in the 0-18 to 0-10 defeat.